ketsha/Business-Loan-Modeling/README.md

 # Risk Classification with Loan Modeling
 # Business Objective
-  The objective of the Business Loan Modeling project is to predict how much loan will be approved by the SBA & their registered lenders when a business applies for a loan through the SBA.
+  The objective of the Risk Clasification with Loan Modeling project is to predict how much loan will be approved by the SBA & their registered lenders when a business applies for a loan through the SBA.

   The Small Business Administration (SBA) was founded in 1953 to assist small businesses in obtaining loans.
 Small businesses have been the primary source of employment in the       United States.
 Helping small businesses help with job creation, which reduces unemployment.
 Small business growth also promotes economic growth.
 One of the ways the SBA helps     small businesses is by guaranteeing bank loans.
 This guarantee reduces the risk to banks and encourages them to lend to small businesses.
 If the loan defaults, the SBA covers     the amount guaranteed, and the bank suffers a loss for the remaining balance.